How to Install a French Drain in Australia (Step-by-Step)

 • Plan for future upkeep: Mark the drain location and inspect it regularly, especially after storms

-Ongoing french drain maintenance includes clearing debris from any exposed inlets and checking for water backup.
+Ongoing french drain installation maintenance includes clearing debris from any exposed inlets and checking for water backup.
 When properly installed, a French drain can last for decades with minimal care.

 Key takeaway: A well-executed French drain is more than a quick fix—it’s a long-term solution that protects your home and landscaping from water damage.
 Take your time with planning, use quality materials, and follow these steps carefully for reliable results.